The Curriculum at Banstead Infant School

 We place a strong emphasis on the use of phonics as an early reading skill.
 The children are taught phonics using the ‘Jolly Phonics’ scheme.
 They learn actions and songs for each of the sounds, how to write the letters to match the sounds and how to blend sound to read words.
 You can find out more here.
 There is also a very good Jolly Phonics App which can be downloaded from the Google Play Store or Apple’s App Store.

 We use a range of reading scheme books to support our teaching of phonics.
 We use books from The Oxford Reading Tree, Heinemann Storyworld and Rigby Stars series.
 These books are placed into book bands to ensure that they can be matched accurately to the needs of each child.
 Single and double sounds are taught throughout all three year groups, with daily phonics sessions.
 As the children become more fluent they are taught to use other strategies alongside their phonic knowledge.
 This results in children becoming fluent, expressive readers who have a love of reading.

 IT plays an important role in teaching and learning at Banstead Infant School.
-We have embedded the use of IT across our curriculum and are currently using an excellent new resource from the TES.
+We have embedded the use of IT across our curriculum and are currently using Purple Mash.